 The benefits and drawbacks of a new car loan

-- It helps you make your new car purchase
+- It helps you to fund your new car purchase

 - New cars are generally easier to finance, so you could find a lender easily